System Security Plan

 Unlike issue-specific plans, system-specific security plans are often most relevant to the technical personnel that maintain them.
 A system-specific security plan is the most granular type of security plan.
 It targets system-specific aspects of the larger organizational plan, such as a firewall, web server, or individual computer, focusing on the cybersecurity policies for them.
 Two categories of system-specific security policies are directives on system implementation (i.e., managerial guidance) and configuration and user behavior to maximize security of the information on the system (i.e., technical specifications).

-According to NIST, these plans should include both a security objective and operational rules.
+According to NIST, these plans should include a security objective and operational rules.
 Each objective should be achievable and include statements about actions with respect to resources.
 Operating rules should describe who can take what action using what system resource.
 Examples of a system-specific security policy are:

 - Rules related to BYOD and how or if these devices may be connected to an organization’s network